 - Spreading the religion to non-believers

 Frequently believers of a faith adorn themselves in garb specific to that belief.
 Robes, head coverings, sandals, prayer bead necklaces are all common.
-Consider if your fictional religion uses a specific type of clothing.
+Consider if your fictional religion uses a specific type of clothing or fashion.

 Rites & Ceremonies

 Religions will have rites and ceremonies specific to that faith.
 There may be formal attire worn, highly ordered customs followed, or specific vows or oaths taken.

 - Celebration of God(s)

 A religion may demand certain offerings or sacrifices.
 This may be in the form of food or goods left upon an altar, the burning of particular incense, or it may be self-flagellation or even human sacrifice.
 Often this is done either to please a god, or to avoid their displeasure.

 Abstinence is a common sacrifice made to honor a god